rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 +---------------------------+------------------+---------+---------+-----------+-----------+------------+
 ```

-This table shows the current status of the cluster, including which node is the leader, database size, version, unique ID, raft term, raft index.
+This table shows the current status of the etcd cluster, including which member is the leader, database size, version, unique ID, raft term, raft index.

 `Raft Term` is an integer that will increase whenever an `etcd` master election happens in the cluster.
 If this number is increasing rapidly, you may need to tune the election timeout.

 `Raft Index` is more complex, but can be thought of as a "data consistency" metrics.
-This value should be equal, or very close to equal, for all of the members part of the `etcd` cluster.
+This value should be equal, or very close to equal, for all other members part of the `etcd` cluster.

 For a more generic health check, run the following command: